 My husband and I combined our households when we got married so we had too much stuff.
 Though we had space for all of it, the kitchen felt crowded.
 We used to have about 10 larger dinner plates that we didn’t use; I kept them “just in case.”
 I finally realized that I’m not going to suddenly host a dinner party with seating for 10.

 I hosted Christmas at our house for about 15 people last year and guess what I used?
 Paper plates.
 (Sorry environment!)
 I’ve now had them out of our kitchen for about 3 months and I have not missed them a single day.

-When working on organizing the kitchen, I like to start by pulling everything out and then dividing everything into several categories: stuff you use all the time (your “A” group), stuff you use pretty frequently (your “B” group), and the stuff you rarely use, but still want to keep (your “C” group).
-Of course, I recommend a “D”onate pile for all those things you forgot you had and no longer need!
+When working on organizing the kitchen, I like to start by pulling everything out and then dividing everything into several categories: stuff you use all the time (your “A” group), stuff you barely use (your “B” group), and the stuff you could donate (your “C” group).
+Of course, I recommend a donate pile for all those things you forgot you had and no longer need!